 The College's governance reflects its role as the professional body for everybody in policing and its status as a company limited by guarantee and an Arm's Length Body of the Home Office.
 It is operationally independent of the Home Office.

-The College Board of Directors is led by an independent interim chair, Millie Banerjee CBE.
+The College Board of Directors is led by an independent chair, Millie Banerjee CBE.
 It also comprises: the College Chief Executive; four independent directors from various sectors; one chief constable; one member of police staff; one member from the Superintendent ranks; one member from the Federated ranks; and one Police and Crime Commissioner.
 As the College is currently a company limited by guarantee, as well as an Arm's Length Body of the Home Office, all members of the Board are Company Directors.

 The purpose of the College Board is to secure the long-term success of the College of Policing.
 It sets the strategic direction and the values of the College and ensures that the College meets its obligations to the public, its members, its partners and the Home Secretary, as the sole Member of the company.
 The Board of Directors bring to bear professional judgement, knowledge and experience from across the different sectors in theory consideration of matters of strategy, performance, risk, financial and human resources and the conduct of College staff.